elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/constructor-pattern.md

       <strong>Interview Response:</strong> The primary difference between the constructor and prototype pattern is the reusability of components.
     </div><br />
     <strong>Constructor Pattern:</strong><br />
-    When you create a new constructor, it creates a new instance of everything, and any changes made to the instantiated object will have no effect on the others.<br /><br />
+    When you create a new constructor, it creates a new instance of everything, and any changes made to the instantiated object do not affect the others.<br /><br />
     <strong>Prototype Pattern:</strong><br />
-    Creating a new object using the prototype will reuse the logic, and any change to the prototype chain will affect everyone else.
+    Creating a new object using the prototype reuses the logic, and any change to the prototype chain affects everyone else.
     <div>
     </div>
   </div>